GHCIS-Maker-Club/.github/profile/README.md

 ## 🌍 Join Us!
 Whether you're a beginner or an experienced maker, there's a place for you in our club.
 Join us and be part of an amazing community of creators.

+Our club day: Every Monday at ZX204 Computer Room

 ## 📧 Contact Us
 Have questions or want to get involved?
 Reach out to us:
 - **Email**: kyzang@ghedu.com